Chamonix Ski Resort Rating

 Chamonix Le Pass

-Gives access to all of Le Brevent, La Flegere, La Tour and Les Grands Montets, except the Lognan-Grands Montets cable car which can be paid for on a per ride basis, and to the Chamonix beginners' lifts.
+Gives access to all of Le Brevent, La Flegere, La Tour and Les Grands Montets, except the Lognan-Grands Montets cable car which - if it open - can be paid for on a per ride basis, and to the Chamonix beginners' lifts.
 It does not cover the Aiguille du Midi but this again can be paid for on a per ride basis.
 Annoyingly, for reasons of politics rather than geography or logistics, it does not include Les Houches but a day pass to this area is not too expensive.
-This is probably the pass for most intermediates and near novices who have graduated from nursery slopes to get if they are staying in Chamonic for one week, although intermediates should budget for one trip up the Aiguille du Midi and down the Vallee Blanche which the pass will not cover.
+This is probably the pass for most intermediates and near novices who have graduated from nursery slopes to get if they are staying in Chamonix for one week, although intermediates should budget for one trip up the Aiguille du Midi and down the Vallee Blanche which the pass will not cover.
 For details and online purchases see: www.montblancnaturalresort.com/en/chamonix-lepass

 Les Houches Ski Forfait